Dental consonant: Cross-linguistically

-For many languages, such as Albanian, Irish and Russian, velarization is generally associated with more dental articulations of coronal consonants.
+In languages, such as Albanian, Irish and Russian, velarization is generally associated with more dental articulations of coronal consonants.
 Thus, velarized consonants, such as Albanian /ɫ/, tend to be dental or denti-alveolar, and non-velarized consonants tend to be retracted to an alveolar position.

 Sanskrit, Hindustani and all other Indo-Aryan languages have an entire set of dental stops that occur phonemically as voiced and voiceless and with or without aspiration.
 The nasal /n/ also exists but is quite alveolar and apical in articulation.
 To native speakers, the English alveolar /t/ and /d/ sound more like the corresponding retroflex consonants of their languages than like dentals.

 Spanish /t/ and /d/ are denti-alveolar, while /l/ and /n/ are prototypically alveolar but assimilate to the place of articulation of a following consonant.
 Likewise, Italian /t/, /d/, /t͡s/, /d͡z/ are denti-alveolar ([t̪], [d̪], [t̪͡s̪], and [d̪͡z̪] respectively) and /l/ and /n/ become denti-alveolar before a following dental consonant.

 Although denti-alveolar consonants are often described as dental, it is the point of contact farthest to the back that is most relevant, defines the maximum acoustic space of resonance and gives a characteristic sound to a consonant.
 In French, the contact that is farthest back is alveolar or sometimes slightly pre-alveolar.